2022–23 IR Tanger season: January

 On 15 January, Mohammed Cherkaoui was elected as the new club president.

 On 21 January, Ittihad Tanger announced the appointment of Hilal Ettair as the new first team head coach.
 In the same day, IRT announced the signing of goalkeeper Zouhair Laaroubi on a free transfer.

 On 22 January, Ittihad Tanger announced the signing of Mohsine Moutouali from Al Ahli Tripoli, and Amine Sadiki from Shabaab al Jabal, both on free transfers.

 On 25 January, Ittihad Tanger announced the signing of the former midfielder Sofian El Moudane from RS Berkane and defender El Hadji Youssoupha Konaté on a free transfer.

 On 27 January, Ittihad Tanger announced signing of the former midfielder Hatim Chentouf from Hassania Agadir on a free transfer.

 On 31 January, Ittihad Tanger announced the signing of the two wingers Ali El Harrak, and Sabir Achefay from VV Noordwijk on a free transfer.
 The club also announced the signing of Mouhcine Rabja on loan from Difaâ Hassani El Jadidi.

 February

 On 1 February, Ittihad Tanger announced the signing of goalkeeper Gaya Merbah on loan from Raja CA.

 On 2 February, Ittihad Tanger announced the signing of Zouhair El Ouassli from Olympic Azzaweya SC on a free transfer.

+June

+On 20 June, Ittihad Tanger was able to ensure survival in the first division after a bad first half of the season, in which it achieved only two points.